 Once you clicked on the “Add page” button, you will be directed to the page where you can create new pages on your shop.

-The text editor is your usual WYSIWYG (what you see is what you get) where you can format the content based on different options to choose from.
+The text editor is in your usual WYSIWYG (what you see is what you get) style where you can format the content based on different options to choose from.
 If you know how to publish content using a blogging platform or a CMS (content management system), then you’ll have no problem editing content on Shopify.

 Below are guidelines that you need to consider when creating pages for your Shopify store: